druce/druce.github.io/_posts/2023-09-15-lies-damn-lies-GPT.md

 ![greatimposterposter.jpg](/assets/2023/greatimposterposter.jpg)
 <!--more-->

-What does ChatGPT really know?
+What does ChatGPT actually know?
 Where does it falter?
 Where do we stand on the journey to Artificial General Intelligence (AGI)?
 Are we approaching the [singularity](https://en.wikipedia.org/wiki/The_Singularity_Is_Near)?
 What does generative AI mean for increasingly computer-mediated [human reality](https://en.wikipedia.org/wiki/The_Social_Construction_of_Reality)?

 Every new generation of media and tech since TV seems to make us dumber.
 How do we break the cycle and harness AI that makes us smarter, by helping us sort through the glut of information and misinformation and bullshit?